switchlyai/blog/content/posts/Why-I-Started-Switchly.ai-Building-a-Reliable-AI-Receptionist-for-Real-Phone-Calls.md

 +++
-date = '2026-01-31T17:32:33+01:00'
+date = '2026-01-01T17:32:33+01:00'
 draft = false
-title = 'Why I Started Switchly.ai Building a Reliable AI Receptionist for Real Phone Calls'
+title = 'Why I Started Switchly.ai: Building a Reliable AI Receptionist for Real Phone Calls'
 +++

 When most people think about AI in business, they think about chat.
 Pop-ups.
 Website widgets.
 “Ask our bot anything.”